OpenHUTB/carla_doc/docs/3rd_party_integrations.md

 __Full documentation of the ROS bridge is found [__here__](https://carla.readthedocs.io/projects/ros-bridge/en/latest/).__

-The ROS bridge enables two-way communication between ROS and CARLA.
-The information from the CARLA server is translated to ROS topics.
-In the same way, the messages sent between nodes in ROS get translated to commands to be applied in CARLA.
+The ROS bridge enables two-way communication between ROS and Carla.
+The information from the Carla server is translated to ROS topics.
+In the same way, the messages sent between nodes in ROS get translated to commands to be applied in Carla.

 The ROS bridge is compatible with both ROS 1 and ROS 2.